JetBrains/teamcity-documentation/topics/build-configuration-template.md

 <img src="reorder-build-steps.png" alt="Reorder build steps" width="544"/>

 You can still customise the order of build steps in a template\-based build configuration if necessary:
-* using the TeamCity Web UI, it is possible to change the placement of the build configuration steps in respect to the template steps
+* using the TeamCity web UI, it is possible to change the placement of the build configuration steps in respect to the template steps
 * using [versioned settings](storing-project-settings-in-version-control.md), it is possible to change not only the placement of the build configuration steps in respect to the template steps, but also to reorder the steps of the template itself.

 ## Enforcing settings inherited from template